Creating

 Bob's change of heart here feels contrived.

-Who knows how far off the mark it might have turned out.
-But a short conversation let me spot the trouble areas before I wrote them.
+Who knows how far off the mark it might have turned out, but a short conversation let me spot the trouble areas before I wrote them.

 Naturally, not every scene needs to be talked through, and don't feel you have to do this if it doesn't feel right to you.
 But if other brainstorming or outlining techniques haven't worked, this could be an option.
 I have a writer pal who talks through every scene in her book before she writes it.
 She has the cleanest first drafts of anyone I know.